typelevel/cats/docs/src/site/index.md

 title:  "Home"
 section: "home"
 ---
-Cats is an experimental library proof-of-concept library intended to provide abstractions for functional programming in the [Scala programming language](https://scala-lang.org).
+Cats is an experimental library intended to provide abstractions for functional programming in the
+[Scala programming language](https://scala-lang.org).
 The name is a playful shortening of the word *category*.

 <div class="msg warn"> <p><strong> Cats is currently an experimental
   project under active development</strong>.
 Feedback and